 - Q When should I see a doctor about vertigo?

-- Q What is objective vertigo and dizziness?
+- Q How do other illnesses affect vertigo and dizziness?

 - Q What type of doctor would I see for dizziness and shaking?